phasehq/docs/public/integrations/platforms/github-actions.md

 3. Choose between **OAuth** or **Access Token** authentication method.

-OAuth redirect you to GitHub, where you will be prompted to authorize Phase to access your repositories.
-Using an Access Token would mean you would have to manually create the token on GitHub for a given set of permissions and provide it to Phase.
+OAuth redirects you to GitHub, where you will be prompted to authorize Phase to access your repositories.
+Using an Access Token requires you to manually create the token on GitHub for a given set of permissions and provide it to Phase.

 <TabGroup title="Authentication Method" subtitle="Select your preferred authentication method." slug="auth-method-cloud">
   <TabPanel title="OAuth" slug="oauth">